 - Tiny spots or stippling: Infested leaves may display small, yellowish or pale spots, known as stippling.
 These spots can merge together and create a mottled appearance.

-- Fine webbing: These minuscule arachnids are skilled web spinners and leave behind delicate, fine webs on leaves and between stems.
+- Fine webbing: These minuscule arachnids are skilled web spinners and leave behind fine webs on leaves and between stems.

 - Premature leaf drop: If your plants are shedding leaves more rapidly than usual, it could be a sign of spider mite activity.